itayG98/11/README.md

 #### Input Example
 ```
   I Am young.
-You are young. all of us aRe young.
+You are young. all of us are young.
  "I think we  need    some help.  please" HELP.
 NO,   NO  NO,
  I DO NOT
       NEED HELP